VishwasJadhav/Global-Energy-Efficiency-SQL-Analysis/README.md

 ## Analytical Context
 Traditional energy and emission analysis often relies on absolute values, which leads to misleading conclusions when comparing countries with vastly different population sizes and economic scales.

-This project addresses this analytical gap by normalizing energy and emission metrics using **population** and **GDP**, enabling fair, comparable, and decision-relevant insights across countries.
+This project addresses this analytical gap by normalizing energy and emission metrics using **Population** and **GDP**, enabling fair, comparable, and decision-relevant insights across countries.

 ---